fatinaminah/Aging-and-Labor-Market-using-Python/README.md

     fig.show()

-**What Do Demographic Changes Mean for Labor Supply?**
+**The impacts of demographic changes on labor supply**

-Demographic shifts significantly impact a nation’s labor force.
-As a population ages, birth rates fluctuate, and migration patterns change, the labor supply also transforms, influencing economic growth.
+Demographic changes have a profound effect on a nation’s labor force.
+As populations age, birth rates fluctuate, and migration patterns evolve, the labor supply undergoes significant transformations, which in turn affect economic growth.

-In Japan, the female labor force participation rate has consistently increased over time.
-In 2023, it reached 54.85%, up from 54.2% in 2022.
-That same year, Japan’s nominal GDP per capita was approximately $49,885.20.
-Research indicates that higher female labor force participation positively influences economic growth, with studies showing that increasing women’s workforce participation can significantly boost GDP.
+In Japan, female labor force participation has steadily risen over the years.
+By 2023, the participation rate reached 54.85%, an increase from 54.2% in 2022.
+During the same period, Japan’s nominal GDP per capita was around $49,885.20.
+Studies suggest that higher female labor force participation can have a positive impact on economic growth, with evidence showing that increasing the number of women in the workforce can lead to substantial GDP gains.

-Although a direct correlation between female labor force participation and GDP per capita in Japan requires further analysis, the rising trend of female workforce participation aligns with global patterns where higher female employment contributes to broader economic development.
+While a direct link between female labor force participation and GDP per capita in Japan requires further research, the growing trend of female employment mirrors global patterns where higher female participation in the workforce fosters broader economic development.

 ![](https://miro.medium.com/v2/resize:fit:700/1*bhJCaZdoEXEqA79MWiCt6A.png)